aerleon/aerleon/docs/aclcheck.md

 }

 # Define network and service names
-# This is typically loaded from definition files but can be constructed in code.
+# This structure is the YAML definition file format.
+# You could call yaml.safe_load to load your YAML definitions into this format.
 definitions_data = {
     "networks": {
         "INTERNAL_NETWORK": {